-Why It’s A Good Show For Horror Fans: Largely inspired by the stores in Nathan Ballingrund’s book North American Lake Monsters, the Hulu original anthology series Monsterland takes a cue from The Twilight Zone by exploring that darker sides of humanity through grim and fantastic lens.
+Why it is one of the best horror TV shows on Hulu: Largely inspired by the stories in Nathan Ballingrund’s book, North American Lake Monsters, the Hulu original anthology series, Monsterland – featuring No One Will Save You star Kaitlyn Dever – takes a cue from The Twilight Zone by exploring the darker sides of humanity through grim and fantastic lens.

-A small town in Maine continues to live up to its notoriously grim reputation after a lawyer (Andre Holland) returns home to defend a man (Bill Skarsgard) secretly held captive for decades, and later when a desperate single mother (Lizzy Caplan) makes an emergency stop that sets off a chain of horrifying events that affects the whole population.
+A small town in Maine lives up to its grim reputation after a lawyer (Andre Holland) returns to defend a man (Bill Skarsgård) secretly held captive for decades, and later when a desperate single mother (Lizzy Caplan) makes an emergency stop that sets off a horrifying chain of events.

-Why It’s A Good Show For Horror Fans: The titular community of Castle Rock refers to a fictional place that shows up in many stories by horror master Stephen King, whose most famous characters are either directly involved or cleverly referenced in each of the first two multi-episodic arcs explored thus far in this beautifully crafted seasonal anthology.
+Why it is one of the best horror TV shows on Hulu: The titular community of Castle Rock refers to a fictional place that shows up in many stories by horror master Stephen King, whose most famous characters are either directly involved or cleverly referenced in each of the two multi-episodic arcs explored in this beautifully crafted, prematurely canceled seasonal anthology.

 American Horror Story (2011-Present)

-Witness patients of a sadistic mental hospital fighting for their sanity (and lives), traveling roadshow performers struggling with their own “gifts” among other things, teenage campers having the worst summer of their lives, and more stories that boggle the mind and challenge the senses in just about the most popular seasonal anthology horror series on television.
+Witness patients of a sadistic mental hospital fighting for their sanity (and lives), traveling roadshow performers struggling with their own “gifts” (among other things), teenage campers having the worst summer ever, and more stories that boggle the mind and challenge the senses in just about the most popular seasonal anthology horror series on television.

-Why It’s A Good Show For Horror Fans: Sarah Paulson, Evan Peters, and others make up the cast of recurring actors who play a variety of characters that span decades and even planes of existence in American Horror Story, Ryan Murphy and Brad Falchuk’s collection of (currently) nine exhilarating, psychosexual visionary thrillers which will keep you from looking at the genre the same way ever again.
+Why it is one of the best horror TV shows on Hulu: Sarah Paulson, Evan Peters, and others make up the cast of recurring actors who play a variety of characters that span decades, and even planes of existence, in American Horror Story – Ryan Murphy and Brad Falchuk’s collection of exhilarating, psychosexual, multi-episodic thrillers which will keep you from looking at the genre the same way ever again.